 - i.
 Spectators, both student and adult, must demonstrate courtesy and good sportsmanship by positive cheers of encouragement for their team, not against the opposing team.
 This is evidenced by the absence of booing and vulgarities.
 Spectators must also show proper acceptance of officials' judgment.
-Artificial noisemakers are not permitted during Provincial Championship Tournaments/event including: Badminton, Basketball, Cheerleading, Curling, Golf, Team Handball, Track and Field, Volleyball and Wrestling.
-With the exception of air horns and electronic megaphones, noisemakers are permitted at Cross Country, Football and Rugby.
-Prohibited noisemakers may include but are not limited to: air horns, cow bells, plastic tube horns, garbage can lids, etc. The Provincial Championship host shall have the authority to eject from the competition facility individuals who, following a warning, refuse to comply with this requirement. - ii.
-Eviction for Inappropriate Language and/or Behaviour The Executive Committee or its host/designated representative shall have authority to direct any person to immediately leave any premises or venue hosting any ASAA sanctioned event if that person: - 1. exhibits rude or abusive behaviour to any other person - 2. uses vulgar, obscene or abusive language and/or gestures
+Artificial noisemakers are not permitted during provincial championship tournaments/events including: badminton, basketball, cheerleading, curling, golf, team handball, track and field, volleyball and wrestling.
+With the exception of air horns and electronic megaphones, noisemakers are permitted at cross country, football and rugby.
+Prohibited noisemakers may include but are not limited to: air horns, cow bells, plastic tube horns, garbage can lids, etc. The provincial championship host shall have the authority to eject from the competition facility individuals who, following a warning, refuse to comply with this requirement. - ii.
+Eviction for Inappropriate Language and/or Behavior The executive committee or its host/designated representative shall have authority to direct any person to immediately leave any premises or venue hosting any ASAA sanctioned event if that person:

-3. fails to promptly follow any reasonable direction given to that person by the designated representative of the ASAA The Executive Committee or its designated representative shall have the authority to notify local law enforcement personnel of the failure of any person to immediately comply with a direction to leave any premises or venue hosting any ASAA sanctioned event.
+- a. exhibits rude or abusive behavior to any other person - b. uses vulgar, obscene or abusive language and/or gestures - c. fails to promptly follow any reasonable direction given to that person by the designated representative of the ASAA - iv.
+The Executive Committee or its designated representative shall have the authority to notify local law enforcement personnel of the failure of any person to immediately comply with a direction to leave any premises or venue hosting any ASAA sanctioned event.